THANKS FOR LISTENING WORLD!

 Yeah, just curiosity.

 Yeah, because he had enough money.
 Well, yeah, how was he making a living?
-Because he gets off, it gets tacked.

 I mean, he would get hired to sail ships to captain boats, I would assume maybe or something like that to sail people from one place to another.
 I don't know.